Documentation

 Limit Value

-Requests per key per minute 60
+Circuit simulations per key per minute 1

 HTTP status when exceeded 429 with Retry-After header